About

 Developing a Vision

-In August 2020, the BCDA and the Indiana County Office of Planning & Development began partnering on The Murphy Lot Visioning Project, an engagement process intended to use community input to develop a plan for the Murphy Lot location.
-This process ensured that the lot was utilized in compliance with stipulations of the grant through which monies were obtained to demolish the building.
+In August 2020, the BCDA and the Indiana County Office of Planning & Development partnered on The Murphy Lot Visioning Project, an engagement process that gathered community input to develop a plan for the Murphy Lot location.
 Through the initial visioning project, community members participated in a series of meetings and surveys, and shared their ideas on how the Murphy Lot could add the most value to the Blairsville and Indiana County communities.
 Upon conclusion of a series of public meetings, a core group of volunteers has stayed committed to the project.
 The project team is working closely with the BCDA and Blairsville Borough to convert the lot to a public space where generations of community members can come together and enjoy downtown Blairsville.

 Implementation Stage

-The team has established detailed plans for development of a park; the central focal point, a fountain, which will utilize a large fluted sandstone column, an artifact salvaged from a beautiful local bank demolished years ago.
-The park will incorporate sculptural installations, native plantings, and seating areas which will be inviting for both residents and visitors to downtown businesses.
+The team has established detailed plans for development of a park; the central focal point, a fountain surrounded by benches.
+The park will incorporate native plantings, trees, and seating areas which will be inviting for both residents and visitors to downtown businesses.

 This project will be funded entirely by donations.